 When engineers are faced with the same challenges over and over again, effective solutions will be created.
 Those solutions will then be named and given guidelines on how to use them properly.
 This solidifies it as a pattern that is proven to work well.

 We should recognize when a design pattern is a good solution but we shouldn’t be actively leaning towards them in all cases.
+Deciding when to use a pattern is more art than science.

 - Design patterns are like principles, general rules that have proven to work well